wp-plugins/expresscurate/readme.txt

 == Screenshots ==
-1. Curate Content button opens a dialog to start curation.
-2. Load the source page and get auto-summary.
+1. Curate Content Button.
+Curate Content quickstart button is available for posts and pages.
+Dialog will open to curate and edit content from original posts.
+2. Curation Dialog: Original Page.
+Type the original article URL and load the content.
+Have image and content automatically summarized and prefilled for you.
+3. Curation Dialog: Fields.
+Fixed structure for a curated post.
+You can edit title, image, content, and add annotation.
+4. Curation Dialog: Prefilled Content.
+Load the original post.
+Title, image and content will be prefilled and ready for editing.
+5. Curation Dialog: Content Suggestions.
+Original page metadata as well as text paragraphs are available for curation.
+Add one or more item into your content.
-3. Curate into post adds the curated content in your post.
+6. Curation Dialog: Curate Into Post.
+Edit your content and curate into the post.
-4. Enhance your post with SEO keywords and description.
-5. Style all your posts with brand new quotation, annotation, as well as left, right or center aligned text boxes.
+7. Styling boxes.
+Annotation as well as left, right and center aligned text boxes.
+These elements allow to give more structure to your blog post.
-6. Customize.
+8. SEO Control Center.
+Enter key page attributes and SEO enhancements from a single page.
+It is recommended to have the short description always defined.
+9. Customization.
+Customize the plugin with 10+ settings.
+10. Top Curated Websites.
+Visit the top curated websites and pages.

 == Changelog ==

+= 1.1.4 =
+* Miscellaneous bug fixes and improvements.

 = 1.1.3 =
-* Miscellaneous bug fixing and improvements.
+* Miscellaneous bug fixes and improvements.

 = 1.1.2 =
 * Optional ExpressCurate Blockquote
-* Miscellaneous bug fixing and improvements.
+* Miscellaneous bug fixes and improvements.

 = 1.1.1 =
 * Authorship for posts